 Rahul Gandhi hit out at the Centre over rising prices of petrol and diesel and said the government is playing a cruel joke on the public.

 49-year-old Bhabesh Kalita is a former minister who was appointed as the state BJP president in June this year.

 The protesters, raising slogans against the Central government, were stopped by the police near Puri's residence, said Indian Youth Congress media in charge Rahul Rao.

 With this hike, petrol is now at Rs 100-a-litre mark or more in all state capitals, while diesel has touched the 100-level in a dozen states.

 Petrol prices increased by Rs 0.35 to Rs 105.14 per litre in the national capital while the price of diesel was raised by the same amount to Rs 93.87 per litre.

 While some claim to hold protests over the fuel price hike, many others are urging the government to roll back the prices.

 Hassan alleged that when it comes to looting the public, the prime minister and the chief minister are united.

-Petrol prices were hiked by 24 paise per litre and diesel by 30 paise, according to price notification of state-owned oil firms.
+Petrol price was hiked by 30 paise per litre and diesel by 35 paise a litre, according to a price notification of state-owned fuel retailers.